BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 In our complex society, there is no shame in turning to experts and authorities, provided that their authority is derived from genuine competence.
 However, it's crucial to subject these authorities to scrutiny and verification.

+Nothing in what I've stated here should be misconstrued as a defense of the political system.
+Lobbyism, which sometimes is indistinguishable from outright corruption, represents a significant issue.
+The consistent failure to fulfill promises, whether it be pledges for a transaction tax, the cessation of subsidies that actively contribute to global warming, or the numerous "conferences" like COP that, at this point, are merely part of a hope economy, offering a false and pacifying sense of hope.

+COP28 proved to be a disaster for the majority of the world's population.
+There was essentially no consensus on even the most basic measures.
+No accord on phasing out fossil fuels, and not even a genuine commitment to promoting renewable energy.
+The decision to have COP led by one of the world's largest oil and gas companies is, at this point, satirical if it were not true.
+In an assessment by journalist Jonathan Watts in The Guardian, the winners of the conference were identified as the oil and gas industry, the United States, China, COP28 President Sultan Al Jaber, the green energy sector, and lobbyists.
+Conversely, the losers encompassed the climate, small island nations, climate justice, future generations, other species, and scientists.

 Nothing in what I've said here should be interpreted as a defense of the media for its issues, nor should it downplay the problem of increasing wealth inequality or any other ecological, social or economic problems.
 Both, the mass media and the scientific system have their problems, but this doesn't negate their incredible value.

 Moreover, independent media outlets play a crucial role, but we must be under no illusion that the verification of information is becoming increasingly challenging.
 Social media platforms present us with an overwhelming array of viewpoints, claims, and video content.
 With the ascent of generative artificial intelligence, the task of verifying this deluge of information becomes even more daunting.

 In contrast, conspiracy theorists do not bear the burden of this demanding verification process.
 They can simply draw upon fringe and unvalidated stories, presenting them in an entertaining, sensational style akin to news pornography.